- How Much Money Is Needed To Invest In Rental Property?

 Other than from a large scale perspective, situs can also have significant influence on the micro perspective.

-For example, corner units along a road often fetch higher prices compared to those along the road.
+For example, corner units along a road, or end caps, often fetch higher prices compared to those along the road.
 This is due to the preference of buyers for more open space… and 1 less neighbor.

 Apartment unit with a great unblocked view is also proven to be a valuable attribute of a house.
 This is why penthouse apartments command such a premium price.

 Even apartments in condominiums that avoid the harsh afternoon sun can command a higher price.

 Lastly, it is important to realize that because situs is a function of personal preferences, you must also acknowledge that people’s preferences can change over time.